 - the sampling and weighting methodology

-- the technical terms used
+- the main technical terms and definitions

-We have produced a quality report which provides a brief summary of key issues relating to quality that users of the English housing survey outputs need to be aware of.
+Each year we publish a quality report which provides a brief summary of key issues relating to quality that users of the English housing survey outputs need to be aware of.

 - accuracy and reliability